 - Representatives from LCAS (Loyola College of Arts & Sciences), the Sellinger School of Business and Management (SSBM), and the School of Education (SoE).
 These representatives include tenured and teaching and clinical faculty.

 - Board of Trustee representative

 The SPSC is composed of the following individuals:

-- Kerry Boeye, Ph.D., associate professor of fine arts
+- Kerry Boeye, Ph.D., associate professor of visual and performing arts

 - Wendy Bolger, director of the Simon Center for Innovation & Entrepreneurship